-NEEF and FS aim to increase grantee teams' understanding of how to use STEM learning activities to address environmental challenges, engender stewardship, and forge lasting collaborations between FS sites and schools by:
+NEEF and BLM aim to increase grantee teams' understanding of how to use STEM learning activities to address environmental challenges, engender stewardship, and forge lasting collaborations between BLM sites and schools by:

-- bringing Greening STEM programming that includes citizen science or environmental monitoring activities to middle to high school students; - building the capacity of FS and formal and informal educators to offer high quality STEM programming that aligns with state education standards; - helping schools build a culture that values using the environment as a context for improving student learning and achievement; - stimulating educational partnerships between the FS, schools, and community-based organizations that facilitate meaningful place-based learning experiences for students; - engendering environmental stewardship through a learner-centered approach that encourages authentic problem-solving, collaboration, and leadership in planning and leading a learning expedition in public lands; - and increasing student interest in STEM content and natural resources careers through opportunities for engagement with FS science and staff.
+- bringing Greening STEM programming that includes citizen science or environmental monitoring activities to middle to high school students; - building the capacity of BLM and formal and informal educators to offer high quality STEM programming that aligns with state education standards; - helping schools build a culture that values using the environment as a context for improving student learning and achievement; - stimulating educational partnerships between the BLM, schools, and communitybased organizations that facilitate meaningful place-based learning experiences for students; - engendering environmental stewardship through a learner-centered approach that encourages authentic problem-solving, collaboration, and leadership in planning and leading a learning expedition in public lands; - and increasing student interest in STEM content and natural resources careers through opportunities for engagement with BLM science and staff.

-Projects must involve working relationships with a school or school district, a community-based nonprofit organization, and a FS point of contact.
-The project may involve State and Private Forestry units or partners, as long as the FS point of contact is involved in the management of the project.
+Projects must involve working relationships with a school or school district, a community-based nonprofit organization, and a BLM point of contact.